BiocPy/pyBiocFileCache/README.md

 # pyBiocFileCache

-An attempt at the Python implementation of the [BiocFileCache R package](https://github.com/Bioconductor/BiocFileCache)
+An attempt at implementing a Python version of the [BiocFileCache R package](https://github.com/Bioconductor/BiocFileCache)

 ***Note: Package is in development.
 Use with caution!!***